-Please dial 111 to speak to someone over the phone if you need advice on treating non-life threatening medical emergencies and GP out of hours services.
+Please dial 111 to speak to someone over the phone if you need advice on treating non-life threatening medical emergencies and access to GP out of hours services.

 For life threatening emergencies please call 999.
 Your call will be triaged and advice will be given and you may be taken to the nearest hospital.

-The following services are telephone helplines which offer further support and help to those who are worried about themselves, a friend or just need to talk to someone.
+The following services are telephone helplines which offer support and help to those who are worried about themselves, a friend or just need to talk to someone.

 Tel: 116 123